AntonioGuillen123/SkyHub/README.md

 This API has interactive documentation generated with **Swagger**.
 To view it and try out the different available routes, follow these steps:

 ### 🛠 Requirements
+The first thing to do is to generate the documentation with the following command
 ```
 php artisan l5-swagger:generate
 ```